jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointerArithmetic/task.md

 // prints b
 ```

-It is not necessary to save the derived pointer into a variable,
+It is not necessary to save the derived pointer into a variable;
 we can also dereference it directly.

 ```c++